Dual Credits and SCWI

 • Resource centres

 Find out about the careers Loyalist College graduates are enjoying by reviewing the individual descriptions listed in the Programs & Courses section of our website.
+The School College Work Initiative (SCWI) at Loyalist College offers a variety of Dual Credit courses for high school students to experience college and explore career pathways.

 Advantages of taking a Dual Credit course

-Get a head start on your post-secondary studies by earning (FREE!)
-College credits while completing your high school courses.
-You'll also be able to experience College life and explore future career options.
+Get a head start on your post-secondary studies by earning (FREE!) college credits while completing your high school courses.
+You’ll also be able to experience college life and explore future career options.

 Enjoy access to many supports and activities available to full-time Loyalist students, including: